Skip to main content

 March, April, and May

-On our nine-day London & Rome tour, you get enough free time in the Eternal City for a leisurely stroll through these verdant pockets, whether that’s the rose garden near Circus Maximus or the fabled Borghese Gardens.
-Smaller parks and city streets will begin to flower with cherry blossoms and purple wisterias.
+April is the best time to visit Rome, Italy, if you’re a flower lover.
+On our London & Rome tour (or the longer London, Paris & Rome tour), you get enough free time in the Eternal City for a leisurely stroll through these verdant pockets, whether that’s the rose garden near Circus Maximus or the fabled Borghese Gardens.
 Even an iconic attraction like the Spanish Steps gets in on the action; in April, it gets cloaked in a blanket of azaleas.

 Weather in Rome in March, April, and May: